 In general, the CDC recommends that:

-Since social distancing is one of the most effective ways to stop the quick spread of COVID-19, it’s a good idea to reduce your restaurant staff to one person running the front of the house, and as few people as possible cooking and preparing food in the kitchen.
+Since social distancing is one of the most effective ways to stop the quick spread of COVID-19, it’s a good idea to revisit your restaurant staff schedule and reduce your restaurant staff to one person running the front of the house, and as few people as possible cooking and preparing food in the kitchen.
 Ideally, your entire staff should be less than ten people per shift.

 If possible, it would also be effective to space out kitchen staff so that each has his or her own workstation, approximately six feet away from another staff member.
 If your kitchen is small, consider further reducing staff until these conditions are met.

 As with any good business, it’s important to regularly communicate with employees to ensure that everyone in your establishment is on the same page regarding personal hygiene, cleaning, and social distancing.
 Be sure to communicate your standards and CDC standards to your staff, and hang some checklists around high-visibility areas of your restaurant that will remind everyone in the building to follow certain safety guidelines.
 A hygiene agreement form is a good idea, with items such as:

 - Hands should be washed thoroughly before and after handling food, or interacting with another person (staff member or customer).
 At a minimum, hands should be washed every thirty minutes.